ton-community/tutorials/docs/02-contract/testnet-npmton.md

 npx ts-node deploy.ts
 ```

+If you have network connectivity issues and get errors like backend nodes unhealthy or timeouts, please join the [Telegram support chat](https://t.me/TONAccessSupport) for TON access to get assistance.

 The script will print the newly deployed contract address - mine is `EQBYLTm4nsvoqJRvs_L-IGNKwWs5RKe19HBK_lFadf19FUfb`.
 You can open your address in an [explorer](https://testnet.tonscan.org) to verify that the deploy went smoothly.
 This is what it should look like:

 <img src="https://i.imgur.com/SLR7nmE.png" width=600 /><br>